pjbiggs/SING_aotearoa_2019/README.md

 ![](Rstudio.PNG)

 Think of the top window -- the source -- as where we ask the software to do things for us, and the bottom window -- the console -- as  where it happens.
+In other words, we are going to copy and paste text into the top left window, and we see results in the bottom left window.
 For today, that is all you need to know.

-We are doing something here to try to stop this from being "ahh, it's all new", so we are keeping to only this single tool, but trust me, we can do a lot here, and there is alot going on behind the scenes.
+We are dealing with lots of new concepts simultaneously here, and we are trying to make this understandable, rather than  "ahh, it's all new and too complicated", Therefore, we are keeping to only a single piece of software today, but trust me, we can do a lot here, and there is alot going on behind the scenes.

 For the sake of time, we are also doing copying and pasting from the text in the style below into the source window.
 It's in a different font: